3901-5-09 Agent licensing and appointments.

 (1) An applicant must comply with the requirements contained in sections 3905.05 and 3905.06 of the Revised Code for the appropriate line of authority.

-(2) In applying for a individual license as an insurance agent, a resident of this state shall do all of the following:
+(2) An individual applying for a resident insurance agent license shall do all of the following:

 (ii) Accident and health: twenty hours;